 Once you reach the £25,725 threshold, you’re charged the RPI plus a percentage up to 3%.
 This added percentage starts low and rises as your income goes up.
 Once you earn over £46,305, it stops going up and you’re simply charged the RPI plus 3%.

 This is something that trips lots of people up.
 The Student Loans Company tracks your income using your National Insurance number.
 So, they’ll know when you’ve gone over the threshold and have to start paying back your loan.
 However, you still have a responsibility to keep in touch with them.

 If you don’t keep in touch, or if you fail to inform the Student Loans Company about changes to your circumstances, you’ll be charged penalty interest.
 This will continue to be charged on your remaining loan amount until you provide the required information.

 Penalty interest is the Retail Price Index plus 3%.
-This is the same rate charged to those who studied in England or Wales after 2012 and now earn more than £41,000.
 For this reason, it’s a good idea to look at the Student Loans Company’s terms and conditions carefully.
 That way, you can avoid penalty interest by always providing them with the information they need in the first place.